arunkappagantu/coding_challange/README.md

 - Used nested for loop to and comparing maximum difference between and purchase and subsequent price raise sale is caluculated
     - This solution is suitable for smaller workloads.
 Large data set processing will be time consuming and other options need to be explored
     - In the example used although the min price of day was $1 (index 52), if the stock was purchased at this time the maximum profit that could have been made    is $89 by selling the stock at $90 (index 73).
-Instead the most profitable transction of the day would be purchsing the stock at $3 (index 7) and selling it at $98 (index 49) making a profit of $95.
+Instead the most profitable transaction of the day would be purchasing the stock at $3 (index 7) and selling it at $98 (index 49) making a profit of $95.

 # Tests/Validations:

 - Have put checks in the code to ensure that the function exists in any of the following scenarios
     - If the file consists of non-integer value or special character or blank entry
-    - The file should contain atleast 2 records (comma (,) seperated) to ensure comparision
+    - The file should contain atleast 2 records (comma (,) separated) to ensure comparision
-    - Ensure that the sale only can occour after purchase (ie the index of sale is always greater than purchase)
+    - Ensure that the sale only can occur after purchase (ie the index of sale is always greater than purchase)
     - Ensure that the sale price is always greater than the purchase price